Show the methods or tactics used by the colonialists to consolidate their rule in Africa.

 5. De-industrialization of Africa.

-In some cases, such as in Congo, blacksmiths had their hands cut off to prevent them from continuing industrial activities.
-The aim was to redirect labor into producing cash crops for European industries, making Africans dependent on foreign goods and further deepening colonial control.
+The aim was to redirect labor into producing cash crops for European industries, making Africans dependent on foreign goods, and strengthen colonial control.

 6. Provision of Basic Social Services.

-Colonial governments introduced few social services like health care, electricity, housing, and water supply.
-These services were not meant for the welfare of Africans but rather to ensure that colonial officials were comfortable and that African laborers remained healthy and productive.
+Colonial services were not meant for the welfare of Africans, but to provide comfort life to colonial officials and ensure African laborers remained healthy and productive.

 Although these services improved infrastructure, their primary purpose was to strengthen the colonial economy and administration.